Our team of authors provides you with practical insights on the topics of quality management, management systems and process management.

 Max Billotet

-David is my name, content is my game.
-I enjoy the creative process and help produce engaging content that makes you think.
-I can do that regularly in the marketing team here at Modell Aachen.
-My goal is to create awareness of the power of participatory leadership and active knowledge sharing, which can be achieved by implementing an interactive management system.
+David is my name, and content is my game.
+I thrive on the creative process and enjoy crafting engaging content that makes people think.
+At Modell Aachen, I get to do exactly that as part of the marketing team.
+My goal is to raise awareness of the power of participatory leadership and active knowledge sharing — both of which become reality through an interactive management system.

 David W. Weaver

-I am firmly convinced that a well-designed and implemented management system forms the basis for long-term corporate success!
-Only an active exchange of processes and knowledge enables an organization to continuously adapt, grow and reinvent itself.
-For this to work, you need a management system with actual added value in everyday working life.
-But what are the features of such a system, what are the pitfalls and what needs to be considered?
-The answer to these questions is just as individual as the company itself.
-In my daily work, I support my customers primarily as a sparring partner on their way to a tailor-made solution.
+I firmly believe that a well-designed and effectively implemented management system is the foundation for long-term business success.
+Only through active exchange of processes and knowledge can an organization continuously adapt, grow, and reinvent itself.
+But for this to happen, the management system must offer real added value in day-to-day operations.
+What does such a system look like?
+Where are the pitfalls, and what should you watch out for?
+The answers are as individual as each company.
+That’s why, in my daily work, I see myself primarily as a sparring partner — guiding my clients on their journey toward a customized, practical solution.

-As a management consultant, I help companies make use of implicit knowledge in the organization.
-Every employee is part of the company's history through their employment and shapes it with their expertise, ideas, learning effects and experiences.
-Business processes are one of the most important design areas.
-Interactive management systems offer employees and organizations the appropriate tool to consciously manage this ongoing development process.
+As a management consultant, I support companies in unlocking the implicit knowledge within their organization.
+Every employee contributes to the company’s story — shaping it through their expertise, ideas, lessons learned, and personal experiences.
+Business processes are one of the most powerful levers for this kind of development.
+Interactive management systems give both employees and organizations the right tools to actively and consciously steer this continuous transformation.

 Holger Doering